tozny/e3db-java/DEVELOPMENT.md

 Android Testing
 ====

-The `androidtest` project contains minimal unit tests covering the crypto library used on Android.
-All other code used on Android is identical to the Plain java version, and is therefore tested using `plaintest`.
+The `androidtest` project contains Android-specific tests (for crypto operations as well as secure configuration storage).

-You can run the Andrdoid tests from the command line using the command `gradlew :androidtest:connectedAndroidTest`, assuming a phone is plugged in and has USB debugging enabled.
+You can run the Android tests from the command line using the command `gradlew :androidtest:connectedAndroidTest`, assuming a phone is plugged in and has USB debugging enabled.

+The `androidtest` project also contain an app which exercises all secure configuration storage options.
+You can register a client and protect the generated configuration with a password, lock screen PIN, fingerprint, or not at all (depending on API level of the device, of course).
+The app is not intended to be used as an automated test, but as a tool for manual testing.

 Testing Single Methods
 ----